amitmc1/amitmc1.github.io/_pages/about.md

   - /about.html
 ---

 I am an interdisciplinary researcher at the intersection of <strong>machine learning</strong> and <strong>electronic structure theory</strong> to construct accurate predictive models of complex catalytic materials.
-I am passionate about accelerating the transition to a sustainable energy future through advances in computational modelling, guided by fundamental scientific research, with the power to transform society.
+I am passionate about accelerating the transition to a sustainable energy future through advances in computational modelling, guided by fundamental scientific research in physics and chemistry, with the power to transform society.

 <p></p>